 Keep in mind that when actively pursuing reviews, authenticity is important to renters.
 There’s no way to make everyone happy.
 So if your property has 200 reviews and all of them are perfect fives, renters may interpret the lack of negative reviews as untrustworthy and inauthentic.
 Don’t shy away from negative reviews.
 Consider them an opportunity to visibly address concerns and demonstrate your commitment to resident satisfaction.
 By managing issues proactively, you can generate more positive reviews down the line and, in turn, help your search rankings.

 Widen the scope of where prospects can find reviews on your community.
-If your competitor has reviews across Facebook, Instagram, Yelp, and Foursquare while your property only leverages Facebook, you’ll want to focus on expanding your digital presence to drive better search results.
+If your competitor has reviews across Facebook, Yelp, and Google while your property only leverages Facebook, you’ll want to focus on expanding your digital presence to drive better search results.

 Beyond more reviews and positive ratings, search algorithms consider all of the different places where reviews are found.
 By appearing in several different platforms and social media sites, search algorithms will recognize your business as having a larger digital footprint and that bolsters your SEO performance, giving your community more clout.